-The national strategy will build on Canada's capabilities, established over the past 70 years of global leadership in materials research using neutron beams.
-Specifically, Canada has (1) a base of about 100 Canadian principal investigators at universities, in addition to experts within industry and government labs; (2) expertise in neutron sources and instruments; (3) a medium-brightness neutron source, the McMaster Nuclear Reactor (MNR), that has been prepared to operate for decades into the future; and (4) the strong reputation needed to attract partnerships, collaborations, and expertise.
-Indeed, after the closure of the NRU reactor was announced, several world-leading neutron facilities reached out to Canada to offer partnership opportunities.
-Key aspects of this foundation for future excellence are reviewed below.
-Further, we value and learn from our past, recognizing that much of the present foundation rests on the record of Canada's previous program for materials research using neutron beams that was centred on the neutron beam capabilities at Chalk River Laboratories.
-This historic record is explored in Appendix B.
+This national strategy builds on Canada's capabilities, established over the past 70 years of global leadership in materials research using neutron beams.
+Canada has (1) a base of about 100 Canadian principal investigators at universities, in addition to experts within industry and government labs; (2) expertise in neutron sources and instruments; (3) a medium-brightness neutron source, the McMaster Nuclear Reactor (MNR), that has been prepared to operate for decades into the future; and (4) the strong reputation needed to attract partnerships, collaborations, and expertise.
+Indeed, after the closure of the NRU reactor was announced, several world-leading neutron facilities reached out to offer partnership opportunities.
+Key aspects of this foundation for future excellence are reviewed below, and we explore the record of Canada's previous program for materials research using neutron beams that was centred on the neutron beam capabilities at Chalk River Laboratories in Appendix B.